Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Public p_Width as Double

-These variables are identified as Properties of the VBA Custom Class Object, and they are declared in the Global Declaration area with Public scope.
-Save the Class Module.
+These variables are recognized as properties of the VBA custom class object and are declared in the global declaration area with Public scope.
+Save the class module.

 Option Compare Database